 - Ensure you’re viewing your document in the “Print Layout” view.

-- Check your margins: Ensure the header margin isn’t set to zero.
+- Check your margins: Ensure the header margin is more than zero.

 Headers Still Linked to Previous